mono-ball/MonoBall/docs/modding/getting-started.md

 ## Prerequisites

-Before you start modding PokeSharp, you should have:
+Before you start modding MonoBall Framework, you should have:

 ### Required Knowledge
 - **C# Basics**: Classes, methods, properties, and types